 One of the first staff additions was Dan Martin, a volunteer with the kids ministry who had helped start the church and now felt God calling him away from the steel mill toward full-time church work.
 As Dan’s preaching and leadership gifts developed, he grew from kids director to associate pastor, and in the summer of 2004, God tapped him to lead the charge in starting our first daughter church.
 In January 2005, he and his family and a small team moved to Washington state to begin Story Point Community Church.
 Today, they are a thriving young church making a great impact on their community.

 In August, 2009, we moved out of the Sunday-only banquet hall into rented 24/7 ministry space at 1155 Marsh St (behind Harley Davidson on Hwy 30).
 Having space of our own opened up new ministry opportunities, including joining the coalition of churches that make up the Open Arms women’s shelter.
 We house 6-10 homeless women every Sunday night from Oct.
 15 to Apr.
 15, something we just couldn’t do without 24/7 ministry space.

 In mid-2013, as we entered the final year of our 5-year lease, we realized that it was time to move from renting to owning.
 We finally settled on a building in the heart of Valparaiso, at 1115 Calumet Ave, which we purchased in mid-2014.
 This building had once been part of another church’s property before becoming a lighting store, a martial arts academy, and who knows what else.
-After extensive renovations (which continue still), we’re excited to begin worshiping there on Sunday, Aug.
+After extensive renovations, we began worshiping there on Sunday, Aug.
 31.

-As we approach our 14th birthday this Sept.
-14, we are thankful that God has helped us become the church we dreamed about, and we are excited about the future he has in store for us.
+As we begin this new chapter in our church’s life, we are thankful that God has helped us become the church we dreamed about, and we are excited about the future he has in store for us.
 Who knows?
 Perhaps that future includes you…

 1115 Calumet Ave.